Holic75/Baldurs-gate-dnd-3.5/README.md

 (7 stars) - The character receives another use per day of Improved Alacrity innate ability.

-Generally character can put up to 5 stars in any proficiency unless stated otherwise and as long as it makes sense (for example since Paladins can cast spells of maximum 4th level, they can only put up to 3 stars in Bonus Priest Spell feat).
+Generally character can put up to 7 stars in any proficiency unless stated otherwise and as long as it makes sense (for example since Paladins can cast spells of maximum 4th level, they can only put up to 3 stars in Bonus Priest Spell feat).
 Unless stated otherwise characters get a new Feat at level 1, level 3 and every 3 levels thereafter.
-The maximum number of stars that can be put in any feat tree is equal to 1 + 1/per 4 levels of the character.
+The maximum number of stars that can be put in any feat tree is equal to 1 + 1/per 4 levels of the character (although 6th star can not be obtained before level 21).

 ## 3. Races
 ### HUMANS